Skip to main content

 • “The gameplay is tight, the controls are simple, the soundtrack is on point, and every time you fail, it's your fault.”

-• “Unfortunately, the gameplay itself is very stale, heavy on the twitch action but the AI just swarms you repeatedly, which is more frustrating than fun.”
+• “Unfortunately, gameplay itself is very stale, heavy on the twitch action but the AI just swarms you repeatedly, which is more frustrating than fun.”

-• “Boring and soulless, it's a fantastic demo of a beautiful graphics engine but the gameplay quickly falls into a boring 'been there, done that' lump of clay.”
+• “Boring and soulless, it's a fantastic demo of a beautiful graphics engine but the gameplay quickly falls into a boring been-there-done-that lump of clay.”

 • graphics

-273 mentions Positive Neutral Negative
+538 mentions Positive Neutral Negative

 • “Nex Machina is an exhilarating twin-stick shooter with stunning visuals and intense action.”